 If you’re thinking of a wireless mesh, however, things can be tricky.

-And when possible, tri-band routers are the way to go in if you plan on using them wirelessly thanks to the dedicated backhaul.
+And when possible, tri-band routers are the way to go in if you plan on using them wirelessly, thanks to the dedicated backhaul.

 AiMesh routers: Wi-Fi 6 vs. Wi-Fi 5

 I have tried many combos with routers of mixed standards.
-Again, in this case, it’s best to run network cables to link them.
+In this case, again, it’s best to run network cables to link them.
 Generally, it’s not a good idea to mix tri-band and dual-band routers or mix routers of different Wi-Fi standards (Wi-Fi 6 and Wi-Fi 5).

-But if you can’t, make sure you use the compatible Wi-Fi setting for the Wi-Fi 6 broadcaster when using it as the primary router.
+However, if that ends up to be your case, make sure you use the compatible Wi-Fi setting for the Wi-Fi 6 broadcaster when using it as the primary router.